ptr727/ESPHome-NonRoot/README.md

 ## Notes

-- ESPHome's [`Dockerfile`][esphome-dockerfile-link] installs `LIB_DEPS` and `BUILD_DEPS`, is that really required when installing using `wheel`?
+- ESPHome's [`Dockerfile`][esphome-dockerfile-link] installs `LIB_DEPS` and `BUILD_DEPS`, that should not be required when installing using `wheel`, right?
-- Using untagged base Python docker images will use the current released version of Python, and may [not](https://github.com/esphome/issues/issues/6321) always be compatible with ESPHome, tag base images as required e.g. `python:3.12-slim`.
+- Using unversioned base Python docker images will use the current released version of Python, and may [not](https://github.com/esphome/issues/issues/6321) always be compatible with ESPHome.
 - Alpine uses `musl` not `glibc`, `gcompat` is [required](https://github.com/platformio/platformio-core/issues/4996) for PIO and tools that do not have native `musl` support.
-  - Currently still using the larger Debian base image, vs. the smaller Alpine image, may switch at some future time.
+- Track open [PR](https://github.com/esphome/esphome/pull/7604) for a general `LOG_LEVEL` configuration vs. using `ESPHOME_VERBOSE`.
-- There is an open [PR](https://github.com/esphome/esphome/pull/7604) for a general `LOG_LEVEL` configuration vs. using `ESPHOME_VERBOSE`.
+- Chance of a version mismatch when tagging the docker image with the current ESPHome version vs. the version actually installed when building the image.

 [actions-link]: https://github.com/ptr727/ESPHome-NonRoot/actions
 [commit-link]: https://github.com/ptr727/ESPHome-NonRoot/commits/main